 Realistically speaking, setting up a forum with dedicated software is more strenuous.
 While procedures vary depending on the software you choose, the following steps are generally involved: 1) Create MySQL database on your server, 2) Unpack and upload the software files onto your server as instructed, using either panel or an FTP software, 3) Run the installer that comes with the software, and 4) Visit a link (often provided in the software documentation) and follow on-screen instructions to complete setup.

 Forum hosting providers like Website Toolbox differentiate ourselves by handling the setup for you.
 There are no databases to create, files to unpack, or complicated instructions to follow.
 You insert a link to the forum on your website, or paste a brief embed code in the appropriate location, and the rest is relatively simple.
 You're able to use their own domain name, shape the visual design of the forum to match your existing website, and quickly change design elements to achieve that perfect look.
-For sites that already have registration or log in functions, a hosting provider allows easy integration, eliminating the need for multiple registrations or logins.
+For sites that already have signup or log in functions, a hosting provider allows easy integration, eliminating the need for multiple signups or logins.
 The setup is also mobile-friendly out of the box - accessible to the growing number of users who access forums via mobile device.

 Functionality, Ease of Use